Are there effective creatine alternatives? I asked myself.

 Remember: You’d need to eat just under 2 lb. of cod to get the same amount of creatine (2.5 grams) as a ½ teaspoon of pure creatine monohydrate, which would cost you all of 5¢…here’s the math >>

 $19.96 for 400 doses of 2.5 grams = 5¢ each

 Cod Filet, Whole Foods:

 1.75 lb. for 1 dose of 2.5 grams of creatine = $17.50

-I’m definitely not telling anyone to jump on the creatine train, but let that math ($17.50 vs. 5¢ for 2 ½ grams of creatine) sink in.
+I’m definitely not telling anyone to jump on the creatine train, but just let that math ($17.50 vs. 5¢) sink in; I didn’t expect that & found it surprising.

 Chicken has roughly the same amount of creatine in it as the tuna — just about ½ a gram per 3 ½ ounce serving.

 Perhaps not surprisingly, popular processed meat products have less creatine in them than even cod.

 So I excluded them from the Foods High In Creatine list, except for mentioning them down here in the “You’re no good, you’re no good, you’re no good, Baby you’re no good…” section: